 - There is a higher incidence in males than in females.4

-- On average dogs are 9.5–10 years old when diagnosed.4
+- On average, dogs are 9.5–10 years old when diagnosed.4

 Nasal Cancer in Dogs Symptoms

-The exact symptoms that you might notice at home will vary depending on the exact location of your dog’s nasal tumor, and the type of cancer he or she has.
-Here are some symptoms you might see:
+The symptoms you might notice at home will vary depending on the exact location of your dog’s nasal tumor and the type of cancer he or she has.

 - Chronic nasal discharge (this is the most common clinical finding)